mkidson/mkidson_obsidian_vault/VWS/Module 1 - Fire Fundamentals.md

 - Named for where it comes from
 - Day and night affects wind (temperature)
 - Increases fire intensity, especially when fanning due to temperature-driven air movement
-- Fries fuel, supplies oxygen
+- Dries fuel, supplies oxygen
 - Embers can be thrown around, heating the ground and aiding in drying fuel

 ### Wind Types
-- **Prevailing Wind:** Wind generally seen in an are, seasonally etc. Not necessarily present
+- **Prevailing Wind:** Wind generally seen in an area, seasonally etc. Not necessarily present
-- **General Wind:** The main wind reported in forecasts etc. Can add oxygen and influence genera direction of fire spread
+- **General Wind:** The main wind reported in forecasts etc. Can add oxygen and influence general direction of fire spread
 - **Local Wind:** Results from natural features on a smaller scale.
 Can lead to valley and slope winds, which affect fire behaviour.
 Localised fire spread.
 - **Surface Wind:** Measured 6-10 m above the ground.
 Affect fire behaviour through ember spread etc. Can drive crown fires
 - **Mid-flame Wind:** Occur halfway up the flames and have the greatest impact on the immediate direction of fire spread